 Your options will depend on the type of HRA you have from your employer.
-If you work for a large employer (with more than 50 full-time employees), you may be offered multiple kinds of HRAs, but two new options under federal law are:
+If you work for a large employer (with more than 50 full-time employees), you may be offered multiple kinds of HRAs, but two options under federal law are:

 - An “individual coverage” HRA.
 Under this HRA, your employer funds an account to reimburse you for the premiums for an Affordable Care Act-compliant individual health insurance policy and/or other qualified medical expenses, instead of offering a traditional health plan.

 - An “excepted benefit” HRA.
 Under this HRA, your employer must still offer you the opportunity to enroll in a traditional health plan.
-In addition to that plan, the employer may put funds in an HRA account (up to $1,800 in 2022) to help you purchase vision, dental, COBRA, short-term, or other insurance products not subject to the Affordable Care Act’s full consumer protections.
+In addition to that plan, the employer may put funds in an HRA account (up to $2,100 in 2024) to help you purchase vision, dental, short-term, or other insurance products not subject to the Affordable Care Act’s full consumer protections.
 Excepted benefit HRAs may also be used to pay directly for health care services and for cost-sharing like deductibles and co-payments.

 Individual Coverage HRAs

 If your employer offers you an individual coverage HRA, you should visit the health insurance Marketplace in your state to determine whether you are eligible for federal premium tax credits or cost-sharing help.
 If you are offered an individual coverage HRA outside of open enrollment, you should be eligible for a special enrollment period.
 You will need to have the HRA notice you received from your employer on-hand, to provide information about the amount your employer is contributing to your HRA.